NAICS Code Appeals (and the One-Shot Rule)

 For small businesses, entering into the world of federal procurement is often viewed as a costly, complex endeavor.
 This is due, in part, to the myriad of laws and regulations governing federal procurement.
 Compliance can be both laborious and expensive.
 But, familiarity with this vast regulatory regime can occasionally bear a competitive advantage for some small businesses.
 One such example is intertwined with North American Industry Classification System (NAICS) codes––or, more specifically, NAICS code appeals.

-NAICS codes play an important role for small businesses both because the codes are used to classify the product or service being procured and because the Small Business Administration (SBA) pegs their size standards to them.
+NAICS codes play an important role for small businesses both because the codes are used to classify the product or service being procured and because the Small Business Administration (SBA) pegs its size standards to them.
 Principally, SBA’s size standards are based on either the average number of employees or the average annual revenues.
 For example, in procurements under NAICS code 541511 (Custom Computer Programming Services), a business must have average annual revenues under $27.5 million to be eligible to compete.
 And, in procurements under NAICS code 519390 (Internet Publishing and Broadcasting and Web Search Portals), a business' average number of employees must not exceed 1,000 to be eligible.

 In either case above, a successful NAICS code appeal could shrink or expand the competitive landscape.
 This may occur where the new NAICS code has a different average annual revenue or employee threshold (or if it changes from a revenue- to an employee-based standard).
 Given that a successful NAICS code appeal can reduce/increase your chances of award or render your company ineligible, it’s important to understand the appeal process and one particular hazard, the one-shot rule.